ajtran303/Initial-Pre-Work/README.md

 There might be only one server or many depending on how much code there is.

-If a server is offline, the code will not be available during that time, but it will still exist.
+If a server is offline, the code will not be available during that time but it will still exist.

 ## How many instances of the databases connected to the server application are created?

-I think there at least one instance connected because the database is where the data is stored for the back-end code to work on.
+I think there is at least one instance connected because the database is where the data is stored for the back-end code to work on.

-There could be as many databases as needed, depending on how much data there is and how it is organized.
+There could be as many databases as needed depending on how much data there is and how it is organized.